newrelic/newrelic-install-action/README.md

 [Github secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#about-encrypted-secrets) assumed to be set:
 * `NEW_RELIC_API_KEY` - Personal API key
 * `NEW_RELIC_ACCOUNT_ID` - New Relic AccountID
+* `NEW_RELIC_USER_PASSWORD` - Password for the user when using WinRM instead of SSH to connect to a Windows host

 >*There are a number of [default GitHub environment variables](https://docs.github.com/en/actions/learn-github-actions/variables#default-environment-variables) that are used in these examples as well.*